-This cannot be, By no assay of reason: 'tis a pageant, To keep us in false gaze.
-When we consider The importancy of Cyprus to the Turk, And let ourselves again but understand, That as it more concerns the Turk than Rhodes, So may he with more facile question bear it, For that it stands not in such warlike brace, But altogether lacks the abilities That Rhodes is dress'd in: if we make thought of this,
+This cannot be,

+By no assay of reason: 'tis a pageant,

+To keep us in false gaze.
+When we consider

+The importancy of Cyprus to the Turk,

+And let ourselves again but understand,

+That as it more concerns the Turk than Rhodes,

+So may he with more facile question bear it,

+For that it stands not in such warlike brace,

+But altogether lacks the abilities

+this,

-We must not think the Turk is so unskilful To leave that latest which concerns him first, Neglecting an attempt of ease and gain, To wake and wage a danger profitless.
+We must not think the Turk is so unskilful

+To leave that latest which concerns him first,

+Neglecting an attempt of ease and gain,

+To wake and wage a danger profitless.